-Washington DC is the federal capital of the USA and sits at the beating heart of the nation’s political and cultural scene.
+Washington DC is the federal capital of the US and sits at the beating heart of the nation’s political and cultural scene.
 The city is peppered with monuments to past triumphs and great leaders, many along the National Mall.
-The nation’s history is preserved in the city’s famous museums including the Smithsonian, the Library of Congress (the largest in the world) and the National Archives which house the Declaration of Independence and the United States Constitution.
+The nation’s history is preserved in the city’s famous museums including the Smithsonian, the Library of Congress (the largest in the world) and the National Archives, which house the Declaration of Independence and the US Constitution.

-Washington DC is a bustling city which lives and breathes politics and its downtown restaurants buzz with the gossip of political aids and White House staffers.
-Many lobbying groups, professional organisations, trade unions and international organisations have their headquarters in the city.
+Washington DC is a bustling city that lives and breathes politics and its downtown restaurants buzz with the gossip of political aides and White House staffers.
+Many lobbying groups, professional bodies, trade unions and international organisations have their headquarters in the city.

-But it’s not all history and politics, the district also has a vibrant arts scene.
-The National Symphony Orchestra is based here and Washington boasts strong local theatres.
-The historic Ford’s Theatre, site of the assassination of Abraham Lincoln, still stages plays.
+But it’s not all history and politics – the district also has a vibrant arts scene.
+The National Symphony Orchestra is based here and the famous Ford’s Theatre, site of the assassination of Abraham Lincoln, still stages plays.

-With so much history and culture, it is no surprise that the district also boasts some of the most prestigious universities in the country.
-Students wishing to study in Washington DC will find an exciting, student-friendly city to explore and all the opportunities that come with living and studying at the political heart of the United States.
-If you want to study in Washington DC it is important to find the right university for you.
+With so much culture and history, it is no surprise that the district also boasts some of the most prestigious universities in the country.
+Students wishing to study in Washington DC will find an exciting, student-friendly city to explore and all the opportunities that come with living and studying at the political heart of the US.
+If you want to study in Washington DC, it is important to find the right university.

-Georgetown is a private research university in the historic Georgetown district of Washington DC.
-Founded in 1889, Georgetown is the oldest Catholic university in the USA.
-The university has a prestigious reputation to match its historic roots and alumni include former US President Bill Clinton, as well as over a dozen foreign heads of state or government.
+Georgetown University is a private research university in the historic Georgetown district of Washington DC.
+Founded in 1889, Georgetown is the oldest Catholic university in the US.
+The university has a prestigious reputation to match its historic roots and alumni include former US president Bill Clinton, as well as more than a dozen foreign heads of state.

-Georgetown has less than 20,000 students, with the majority studying at postgraduate level.
-The university is highly international with 11 per cent of its student body made up of international students and over 130 countries represented in the student population.
+Georgetown has fewer than 20,000 students, with the majority studying at postgraduate level.
+The university is highly international, with 11 per cent of its student body made up of international students from more than 130 countries.
 The university has also opened campuses in Italy, Turkey and Qatar.

-Undergraduate degrees are offered in 48 majors through the university’s four undergraduate schools.
-Masters degrees are offered through five of the university’s schools.
+Undergraduate degrees in 48 majors are offered through the university’s four undergraduate schools.
+Five of the university’s schools offer master’s degrees.
 Georgetown’s Edmund A. Walsh School of Foreign Service is renowned for its teaching in international affairs and about 50 per cent of Georgetown undergraduates across all subjects spend time studying overseas.
 The university’s prestigious law school sits on Capitol Hill alongside the Supreme Court and the White House.

 Georgetown is also respected for the quality of its research.
-The institution’s focus on internationalisation extends into its research efforts as well, with $5.6m donated by the US Department of Education to fund fellowships in international studies.
+The institution’s focus on internationalisation extends into its research efforts as well, with $5.6 million donated by the US Department of Education to fund fellowships in international studies.

 Explore more top universities

-Academic subjects at the university are divided up into 10 colleges and schools: the Columbian College of Arts and Sciences, the School of Business, the Elliott School of International Affairs, the Milken Institute School of Public Health, the College of Professional Studies, the School of Engineering and Applied Science, the George Washington University School of Medicine & Health Sciences, the Law School, the School of Nursing, and the Graduate School of Education and Human Development.
+The university is divided into 10 colleges and schools: the Columbian College of Arts and Sciences, the School of Business, the Elliott School of International Affairs, the Milken Institute School of Public Health, the College of Professional Studies, the School of Engineering and Applied Science, the School of Medicine & Health Sciences, the Law School, the School of Nursing, and the Graduate School of Education and Human Development.

 The university is popular with students, especially its business and international affairs courses and the university consistently appears high-up in the US rankings in these fields.
 The central location of the main campus, just minutes from the White House and the Lincoln Memorial put George Washington University at the heart of the political action.

-Famous alumni include the former US Secretary of State Colin Powell and former First Lady Jacqueline Kennedy.
+Famous alumni include former US Secretary of State Colin Powell and former First Lady Jacqueline Kennedy.

 Howard University was opened in 1867 as a non-sectarian institution open to people of both sexes and all races.
 A historically black university, Howard has always had a strong focus on inclusivity and equality.
-The university has over 10,000 students studying a wide range of undergraduate and postgraduate qualifications.
+The university has more than 10,000 students studying a wide range of undergraduate and postgraduate qualifications.

-Subjects are divided over 13 different schools and colleges and there are graduate schools in business, nursing, engineering, pharmacy, law, social work, education, communications, art, science, divinity, dentistry, and medicine.
+Subjects are divided across 13 different schools and colleges and there are graduate schools in business, nursing, engineering, pharmacy, law, social work, education, communications, art, science, divinity, dentistry, and medicine.

-The university campus covers 256 acres in the north west of Washington DC.
-The campus boasts several historical buildings as well as an art gallery, opened in 1928, housing over 4,000 works of art.
-The university has 10 residence halls on and off campus which provide housing for many students.
+The university campus covers 256 acres in the northwest of Washington DC.
+The campus boasts several historical buildings as well as an art gallery, which opened in 1928, housing more than 4,000 works of art.
+The university has 10 residence halls on and off campus.

-Among the many respected research institutions at Howard is The Beltsville Center for Climate System Observation, a NASA University Research Center which works in partnership with NASA’s Goddard Space Flight Center.
+Among the many respected research institutions at Howard is The Beltsville Center for Climate System Observation, a NASA University Research Center that works in partnership with NASA’s Goddard Space Flight Center.